Klamath River Fishing Report

 by OR Department of Fish & Wildlife Staff

-Catch rates are low due to very cold water temperatures (36.5 F).
+Catch rates are low due to very cold water temperatures (35 F).
 Access will be challenging due to snowy roads.
-Flows have increased to 1220 cfs.
+Flows of 817 cfs cfs are a little high for a successful outing.
 Redband trout typically eat a varied diet in this reach.
 This includes eating large numbers of fat head minnows.
 Flies and lures that mimic minnows and sculpins work best this time of year.
 Also, this river has very abundant caddisflies and mayflies.
 Caddis larvae and pupae patterns work well.
 There are a large number of redband trout in the 12 to 16 inch size class.
 Eighteen-inch redband trout are also common.
 Water clarity is unusually clear.

 Wading this stretch is very challenging.
 ODFW highly recommends wading staff, wading belt, and boots with studs.
 Wearing polarized glasses can also assist with wading and seeing the bottom substrate.

 There have been a few reports of brown trout captured in this reach.
 If you catch a brown trout please take a picture and report to the Klamath Falls ODFW office at 541-883-5732 ext.
 24.

 OR Department of Fish & Wildlife Reportsfor Wednesday, January 2nd

 Dexter Reservoir: Dexter Reservoir Fishing Report